Flexible yet Sparse Bayesian Survival Models with Time-Varying Coefficients and Unobserved Heterogeneity: Model Specification and Estimation

-Placing priors on the global parameters $a^{\xi}$, $c^{\xi}$, $a^{\tau}$, $c^{\tau}$, $\kappa_{B}^{2}$, and $\lambda_{B}^{2}$ allows them to be learned from the data and gives the model the ability to adapt to the level of sparsity in any given dataset.
-In choosing these priors, we rely on results from \cite{cadonna2020triple}, which indicate that different prior distributions are beneficial depending on whether normal-gamma-gamma or normal-gamma priors are employed.
-In the case of the triple gamma/normal-gamma-gamma, the scaled global shrinkage parameters $\kappa_{B}^{2}$ and $\lambda_{B}^{2}$ conditionally follow F distributions, depending on $a^{\xi}$, $c^{\xi}$, $a^{\tau}$ and $c^{\tau}$:
+Placing priors on the global parameters $a^{\theta}$, $c^{\theta}$, $a^{\beta}$ and $c^{\beta}$ allows them to be learned from the data and gives the model the ability to adapt to the level of sparsity in any given dataset.
+Here, we follow \cite{cadonna2020triple} and set scaled beta distributions as priors:

-This choice of F distribution as prios is quite deliberate, as it leads to a uniform distribution on an appropriately defined model size. $a^{\xi}$, $c^{\xi}$, $a^{\tau}$ and $c^{\tau}$, in turn, follow scaled beta distributions:

-These distributions force the parameters to stay in the range $(0, 0.5)$, thereby preserving the BMA-esque behavior of the triple gamma prior.
+These distributions force the parameters to stay in the range $(0, 0.5)$.
+As discussed above, this leads to a prior that induces heavy shrinkage near $0$, while still allowing for heavy enough tails to let signals filter through.